-Who makes your Scotland XI to face Ukraine?
+Who made your Scotland XI to face Ukraine?

-Ukraine v Scotland: Who would be in your XI for Nations League decider?
+Ukraine v Scotland: Who would be in your Scotland XI for Nations League decider?

 Last updated on .From the section Scotland